 Thought Leadership Pieces for Executives (Bylined and Ghostwritten)

-Prior to that, I was a journalist for 22 years, most of them covering the technology industry as a writer and editor.
-An award-winning technology reporter, I excelled at covering breaking news under extreme deadline pressure, getting scoops and crafting insightful news features.
-I also have more than 15 years of experience as desk editor, assigning and editing stories, coaching reporters and helping plan coverage.
+As a journalist, I excel at covering breaking news under extreme deadline pressure, getting scoops and crafting insightful news features.
+I also have 15 years of supervisory experience as a desk editor, assigning and editing stories, coaching reporters and helping plan coverage.

 Fully bilingual in Spanish-English, I report, write and edit in both languages, and do bi-directional translations.
 I have experience working with Latin America and the U.S. Hispanic market.

-As a manager, I have successfully led high-stakes projects that require drafting long-term strategies, hiring/managing employees, allocating budgets, meeting goals and exceeding expectations.
+As a manager, I have successfully drafted long-term strategies, recruited and managed employees, and allocated budgets.

 Thought Leadership Pieces for Executives (Bylined and Ghostwritten)